-CrimEx creates the cross-regional forum to build trust and mutual confidence, to exchange good practices and information, to carry out thorough analyses of the situation in each SPC and in the whole region, and to set up specific recommendations, guidelines, manuals, studies and research.
+CrimEx creates the cross-regional forum to build the trust and mutual confidence, to exchange good practices and lessons learned, to carry out thorough analyses of the situation in each SPC and in the whole region, to set up specific recommendations, guidelines, manuals, studies and researches.

 Furthermore, the CrimEx Docs, unique, pioneer and relevant documents and tools (manuals, technical guides and legal analysis on judicial cooperation) drafted and validated by CrimEx, made available in English, French and Arabic are at the disposal of criminal justice authorities from SPCs and EU MSs improving their skills and knowledge on how to effectively cooperate in international criminal matters cases.

 The Forum of Prosecutors General, organised each year since 2018, gathering prosecutors general from both sides of the Mediterranean, is playing an important role in endorsing CrimEx recommendations and deciding on strategies and policies to be developed in the region for the enhancing of cross-border cooperation in criminal matters.

 The establishment of a EuroMed Judicial Network of contact points (JNet) composed of practitioners who can assist with international judicial cooperation in criminal matters requests will strengthen the contacts and the operational cooperation between criminal justice authorities from SPCs and EU MSs.